This post is about shorter fasting periods – up to 24 hours.

 This regimen was popularized by a bodybuilder by the name of Martin Berkhan who blogged about it on his website www.leangains.com, and so the method is sometimes called the LeanGains method.
 He wrote extensively in the years 2007-2010 but I don’t see much activity on his blog anymore, which is a real shame, because he had some great ideas and original thoughts.
 There are still some excellent posts there.

 He wrote extensively about training in the fasted state and eating predominantly in the post-workout period.
-These ideas are supported by the science available (albeit not a lot).
-However, they do make a lot of common sense.
+These ideas are supported by some of the current science available.

 The ‘Warrior’ diet (20-hour fasting)